Home Android - Escalating a WebView Intent Injection

 }

 This works most of the time.
 When it does not, the usual reason is one of three things.
-The cookies are HttpOnly and the WebView refuses to attach them on cross-origin requests; the cookies are scoped to a host that does not match the WebView’s current origin; or the app uses bearer tokens in Authorization headers instead of cookies, in which case the GET request goes out clean and your Collaborator log shows nothing useful.
+The cookies are HttpOnly and the WebView refuses to attach them on cross-origin requests.
+The cookies are scoped to a host that does not match the WebView’s current origin.
+Or the app uses bearer tokens in Authorization headers instead of cookies, in which case the GET request goes out clean and your Collaborator log shows nothing useful.

 If you hit one of those three walls, do not write the report off.
 Move to escalation #2.